Ensembleai123/EnsembleAi/README.md

 # EnsembleAI

-EnsembleAI is a framework for building intelligent agents that can perform various tasks such as summarizing Wikipedia articles, analyzing YouTube transcripts, scraping web pages, and more.
+EnsembleAI is a framework for building intelligent agents that can perform various tasks such as summarizing Wikipedia articles, analyzing YouTube transcripts, scraping web pages, Advanced Image Analysis and much more.

 ## Features